jeffboody/libvkk/readme.md

 	                             const void* buf);
 	void vkk_buffer_delete(vkk_buffer_t** _self);

-The size function allows the app to query the buffer size.
+The vkk\_buffer\_size() function allows the app to query the buffer size.

 	size_t vkk_buffer_size(vkk_buffer_t* self);

+Unlike Vulkan, memory for buffers is managed by the engine based on the requirements of the update mode.

+See the _Renderer_ section for details on updating buffers and drawing with index/vertex buffers.

+See the _Uniform Set_ section for details on attaching a buffer to a uniform set.

 Images
 ======